 If you have the name of your court tribunal and case number, the process is quite straightforward.
 You’ll be able to find this information on the notice you received when you applied for the divorce.
 To request a copy of your decree absolute, you must send an email or letter to your family court containing the following information:

 If you have lost the information concerning your divorce, it’s still possible to obtain a copy of your divorce decree.
-You must fill in form D440 and send it to the address indicated on it.
+To get help to find your divorce records, you must fill in form D440 and send it to the address indicated on it.
 This is to ask the Central Family Court to search for your decree absolute or final order.
 You’ll be asked to provide an approximate date of when your divorce was filed.

 Unfortunately, not everyone can get a copy of their decree absolute online.
 Only if you applied for a divorce online can you apply for a decree absolute online.

-Fortunately, this document has no expiration date.
+This document has no expiration date but it is not free.
 The processing time and cost to obtain a divorce decree will depend on whether or not you’re aware of some information concerning your divorce, such as your case number and the name of the court that handled your divorce.
 When you hold the needed information, obtaining the copy will only cost £10 and you’ll get the copy within a week after the court gets your payment.

 When you lack the necessary information the process can be more expensive and lengthy.
 Since the family court has to carry out a search to find the decree absolute in their records, it will be hard to know how long that can take.
 The cost will be higher too.
 You can expect to pay £65 for each 10 year period that’s searched.
 You can make the payment: